 which is the balancing condition explicitly written in equation~\ref{sigma-ek}. \end{itemize} \end{df} We note that the last condition prescribes both $\sigma_{-e}$ in terms of the jet of $\Phi[m]^{v(e)}$ and, by choosing $q_{-e}$ instead, also the singular part $\sigma_e$ in terms of the jet of $\Phi[m]^{v(-e)}$.
-Thus the existence of $m$-balanced approximations cannot be argued by constructing them starting from some component, and then proceeding, and we will first need to prove they exist.
-To prove this one could first argue uniqueness as we do below, and then deduce the existence by noticing that conditions imposed on an $m$-balanced approximation are a system of non-homogeneous linear equations on the singular parts, which must then have a solution.
-However, for possible applications it is important to be able to compute the $m$-balanced approximation, and we thus give a proof by an explicit construction of the approximation as a sum of a recursively defined series. \begin{prop} For any fixed $m$, there exists a constant $t_m$ such that for any $|w|,|u|,|\us|<t_m$ there exists a unique $m$-balanced approximation $\Phi_{X}[m]$. \end{prop} \begin{proof} Similarly to the construction of the RN differential in plumbing coordinates, we will show the existence by constructing the approximation as a sum of a series $\Phi_{X}[m]=\sum_{l=0}^\infty \Phi^{(l)}$, now with the first term $\Phi^{(0)}:=\Phi(\uc(X))$.
+Thus the existence of $m$-balanced approximations cannot be argued by constructing them starting from some component, and then proceeding to define them explicitly on the adjoining component.
+We thus first need to prove that $m$-balanced approximations exist.
+To prove this, one could first argue uniqueness as we do below, and then deduce the existence by noticing that conditions imposed on an $m$-balanced approximation are a system of non-homogeneous linear equations on the singular parts, which must then have a solution.
+However, for possible applications it is important to be able to compute the $m$-balanced approximation, and we thus give a proof by an explicit construction of the approximation as a sum of a recursively defined series. \begin{prop} For any fixed $m$, there exists a constant $t_m$ such that for any $|w|,|u|,|\us|<t_m$ there exists a unique $m$-balanced approximation $\Phi_{X}[m]$. \end{prop} \begin{proof} Similarly to the construction of the RN differential in plumbing coordinates, we will prove the existence by constructing the approximation as a sum of a series $\Phi_{X}[m]=\sum_{l=0}^\infty \Phi^{(l)}$, now with the first term $\Phi^{(0)}:=\Phi(\uc(X))$.

 The further terms $\Phi^{(l)}$ for $l>1$ will lie in $W_0$, so that adding them to $\Phi^{(0)}$ does not change the singular parts of $\Phi$ at $p_\ell$ or the residues at the nodes.
 To define $\Phi^{(l)}$, we introduce a linear operator $R: W\to W_0$, which we think of as ``balancing'' the singular parts.
 An element of $W_0$ is prescribed by its singular parts at each $q_e$, and we define $R(\Phi)$ by prescribing its singular parts at each $q_{-e}$ to be